kyleyee522/Capstone-Project/README.md

 This application can allow users to convert any public playlist from one music platform to another.
 Our application will create a generic music playlist once the client converts a music playlist and will be granted the ability to open that specific generic playlist on any available music platform, such as Spotify or Apple Music.

 ## DISCLAIMER:
-We have taken this website down because Firebase would end up charging us if we exceeded the maximum read/write to their services!
+We have taken this website down because Firebase would start requiring payment if we exceeded the maximum read/write to their services!

 ## Installation